 Probably the very first question that you’re bound to receive, and arguably one of the most important ones in the whole job interview.
 Confused?
 Let me explain.

 Imagine the actual interview.
 You come in, say hello and introduce yourself.
-You probably talk about your hobbies, interests and similar things before you begin diving into the actual SSIS interview questions.
+You probably talk about your hobbies, interests and similar things before you begin diving into the actual interview.
 Up to that point, your employers have no idea about your knowledge level with the topic.
 However, once they ask you what is SSIS, that’s your time to shine.

-You basically have two options at this point.
+You have two options at this point.
 You can either give them a generic definition that you’ve read of the internet, or you can define the tool in your own words.
+If you want to impress the possible employers in the SSIS interview questions, choose the second option.
 As I’ve mentioned earlier, critical thinking and being able to describe things in your own words are very important is a job like data administration.